-Your doctor will tell you no sex for 6 weeks or until your follow up appointment.
+Your doctor will tell you no sex for 6 weeks or until your follow-up appointment.
 Now, I know every woman is different and I have friends that waited 4 or 5 weeks and weren’t bleeding anymore and felt fine.

-My advice is to talk to your doctor and see how you feel.
+It’s a good idea to talk to your doctor and see how you feel.
 It’s best to wait out the 6 weeks.
 You may even need longer than that depending on your situation and recovery process.

 And if you aren’t ready yet, then that’s perfectly fine.
 You may also be so wiped out and have other little ones at home that it may be the last thing on your mind anyway!
 HA!